-The focus plan in MyAnalytics helps you block regular time for your top-priority work by scheduling up to two hours every day to focus.
-One way it promotes focus is by silencing chats in Teams and in Skype for Business during that booked time.
+The focus plan in MyAnalytics helps you block regular time for your top-priority work by scheduling up to four hours every day to focus.
+The plan also lets you configure your focus-plan settings to match your needs:

 To create your focus plan